OpenGLT: A Comprehensive Benchmark of Graph Neural Networks for Graph-Level Tasks: GNN for Graph-level Tasks

-Recently, GNNs~\cite{DBLP:journals/pvldb/DemirciHF22,zou2023embedx,shao2022decoupled,guliyev2024d3,li2023early, huang2024freshgnn,wang2024tiger,gao2024simple, zhang2023ducati} have emerged as powerful tools to learn node representations, due to their ability to capture complex relationships within graph structures.
+Recently, GNNs~\cite{DBLP:journals/pvldb/DemirciHF22,zou2023embedx,shao2022decoupled,guliyev2024d3,li2023early,huang2024freshgnn,wang2024tiger,gao2024simple,zhang2023ducati} have emerged as powerful tools for learning node representations by capturing complex relationships within graph structures.
 Existing GNNs for graph-level tasks can generally be categorized into five types: node-based, pooling-based, subgraph-based, graph learning-based, and self-supervised learning-based GNNs.